 Why is the source of infection still not identified?
 We have read reports about H7N9 being tested positive in chickens and birds

 Current evidence suggests that poultry is a vehicle for transmission but epidemiologists have not been able to demonstrate a strong and clear link.
 Only a handful of chickens and birds tested are positive for H7N9 but none of them showed any signs of illness.
 With such a contrasting situation in animals, experts are still uncertain where the source of infection for humans can be.

 I read about mutation/transformation of viruses.
 Is H7N9 doing that?

 Continuing assortments/transformation of influenza viruses is one of their unique features.
 That is why we need a different influenza vaccine every year because it’s always changing.
-We are now close to a month into the discovery of this virus and there hasn’t been any major adjustments noted so far.
-However, it is unpredictable what can happen in future and experts are closely monitoring the situation.
+We are now close to a month into the discovery of this virus and there haven’t been any major adjustments noted so far.
+However, it is unpredictable what can happen in the future and experts are closely monitoring the situation.

 I read reports that there were family members who got infected with H7N9.
 Is this a sign of human to human transmission?

 Of the many hundreds of people who were in close contact with the H7N9 patients, very few cases of them have become ill as well.
-Experts are paying close contact to these patients.
+Experts are paying close contact with these patients.
 These may be sporadic cases of one person passing the disease to another or they may all have been exposed to the source of infection without realising it.
 Currently, there is still NO evidence of any easy and sustained person-to-person transmission.

 What are the symptoms?